Praseetha-KR/twick/README.md

 # twick
-Angular app for fetching twitter data.
+AngularJS app for fetching Twitter data.

 This app is intended to use only frontend code to fetch from Twitter API.